Andhra Pradesh

 Cultural Heritage and Contribution of Andhra Pradesh

-- Language and Literature: Telugu represents the cultural identity of the state.
+• Language and Literature: Telugu represents the state’s cultural identity.

 Cultural Heritage of Andhra Pradesh